QubesOS/qubes-doc/developer/releases/4_0/schedule.rst

 ===========================

-This schedule is based on :ref:`Version Scheme <developer/releases/version-scheme:release schedule>`.
+This schedule is based on our :ref:`release-schedule-policy`.

 .. list-table::
    :widths: 88 88